 To do this with a partner, sit cross-legged facing each other and place your right hand on their heart, while they place their right hand on yours.
 Then, close your eyes and tune into the physical rhythm.

 To try this by yourself, sit cross-legged with your back straight and place one hand over your own heart.
 Then, close your eyes and tune into the rhythm of your heart.

 - Try the heart breath to tune into each other.
 Stand opposite one another and look into each other's eyes, placing your left hand on your partner's heart.
 Your partner should then place their hand over yours and then try to match each other's breathing for at least two minutes.

 - Sit face-to-face (this works better if one of you sits in the other's lap).
 Wrap your arms as tightly around one another and press your body against each other.
 The skin contact promotes greater feelings of intimacy.

-"Slow your breathing down as you approach orgasm.
-If you relax your tummy and take slow deep breaths into your stomach, the orgasm will last longer and be more intense."
+- Slow your breathing down as you approach orgasm.
+If you relax your tummy and take slow deep breaths into your stomach, the orgasm will last longer and feel more intense.

 Dominnique is passionate about empowering women of all ages to understand more about Sex, Tax and Money, alongside creating good and smart businesses to contribute what she can in creating a better world through behavioural change.
 In essence, helping people everywhere understand that healthy pleasure is for everyone and sexual self fulfilment and sexual health must be more accessible, affordable and attainable.

+Val Sampson qualified as a couples counsellor with Relate, and since then has spent more than a decade working with clients to rebuild their relationships and create rewarding partnerships.
 She's the author of four books on sex and relationships, which have been published in the UK, Europe and the USA.
 She's also written as a relationship counsellor for a wide variety of publications, ranging from The Times to the Daily Mail and Good Housekeeping.